Story & photos by Tom Croce

 Best locations for photographing elk

 Most of the elk can be found in the Cataloochee Valley and the area near Cherokee along the Oconaluftee River.
 The easiest access to Cataloochee is from Cove Creek Road, an 11-mile winding gravel road with several hairpin turns.
 It will take about 45 minutes to reach the valley once you turn onto Cove Creek Road.
 The valley is about 1 mile long running east to west and surrounded by some of the most rugged mountains located in the Eastern United States.
-Other main herd is located near Cherokee, NC.
+The other main herd is located near Cherokee, NC.
 One of the easiest places to spot these elk is in the fields surrounding the Oconaluftee Visitor Center, stretching along the Oconaluftee River to the Oconaluftee Job Corp Center.

 Best times to photograph elk

 The best time to photograph the elk is during the rut, which starts in mid-September and lasts about a month.
 Plan to arrive in Cataloochee about 30 minutes before sunrise.
 Quite often the valley will be filled with a thick layer of fog and the sound of the bulls bugling.
 As the sun rises above the mountains the light can be beautiful, offering some great opportunities for habitat shots, or light filtering through the trees.
 Typically, once the sun rises above the mountains and the fog burns off, the animals head into the forest to bed down avoiding the heat of the day.
 During the day the valley can be eerily quiet but, as the sun starts to drop, the sounds of bugling bulls again announces their presence, followed by the cows and calves returning to the valley.
 There is nothing like watching two of the big bulls fighting.
 A fight can be as short as a couple minutes, or as long as 20-30 minutes, depending on how evenly matched they are.
-I have been following the dominant males for several years and, in 2019, the valley was ruled by one dominant bull, but the three slightly smaller males were beginning to test his dominance.
+I have been following the dominant males for several years.
+In 2019 the valley was ruled by one dominant bull, but three slightly smaller males were beginning to test his dominance.
 The 2020 rut could be very exciting.

 The Oconluftee herds, due to their location along the main road near the visitor center, can draw some big crowds.
 As soon as the animals head toward the woods, follow the path behind the Mountain Farm Museum to the Oconaluftee River, where you will have a good chance to catch a shot of the animals crossing the river.
 Later in the evening the animals will move to the fields around the Job Corp Center.
 If you arrive there early and follow the road until it dead ends at the Oconaluftee River, you may catch some of the animals moving along the river to the fields.